jomorlier/mdocourse/README.md

 ## Q&A session
 5 videoconferences (ZOOM) planned on:

-1. Monday 20th of april 2020 9H30-10H30 Kick Off + help on assignement 1 fmincon(ZOOM, J. MORLIER)
+1. Monday 20th of april 2020 9H30-10H30 Kick Off + help on assignement 1 fmincon(ZOOM, JM)
-2. Wednesday 22th of april 2020 9H30-10H30 Q&A session and feedback on assignement 2 sensitivities (ZOOM, J. MORLIER)
+2. Wednesday 22th of april 2020 9H30-10H30 Q&A session and feedback on assignement 2 sensitivities (ZOOM, JM)
-3. Monday 27th of april 2020 8H00-10H00  Q&A session and feedback on Exercice 1 truss optimization (ZOOM, M. HERRAZ, G. CAPASSO)
+3. Monday 27th of april 2020 8H00-10H00  Q&A session and feedback on Exercice 1 truss optimization (ZOOM, MH,GC)
-4. Monday 27th of april 2020 10H00-11H00  Q&A session and help on mini project topopt 3* (ZOOM, J. MORLIER)
+4. Monday 27th of april 2020 10H00-11H00  Q&A session and help on mini project topopt 3* (ZOOM, JM)
-5. Wednesday 29th of april 2020 13H45-15H45  Q&A session and feedback on mini project topopt 3* (ZOOM, M. HERRAZ, G. CAPASSO)
+5. Wednesday 29th of april 2020 13H45-15H45  Q&A session and feedback on mini project topopt 3* (ZOOM,MH,GC)

 ## AUDIO